Deploy from a Blueprint

 .

-Then, select the Blueprint you would like to use and press Continue
+You may then select the Blueprint you would like to use and press Next

 .